I am currently based at the Vienna University of Economics and Business (WU Wien).

 I teach a wide range of topics covering economics, international politics and development at the WU Wien, the University of Vienna and at the Diplomatic Academy in Vienna.

-My academic career started in 2011 when I received my PhD at Vienna University of Economics and Business (WU Wien).
-Before that I worked for ten years with the International Red Cross in over a dozen countries in Africa, Asia, Central Europe and in Brussels.
+My academic career started in 2011, when I received my PhD at Vienna University of Economics and Business (WU Wien).
+Before that I worked for eleven years with the International Red Cross in over a dozen countries in Central Europe, Africa, Asia and in Brussels.

-Recently I teamed up with Prof. Peter Becker and his students (History Department, University of Vienna) and began to systematically interview remaining colonial officers still alive today.
-Project VOICES aims at recording the personal histories of over 100 former colonial officers and at publishing them in a digital humanities project.
+In 2016, I teamed up with students (History Department, University of Vienna) to systematically interview the remaining colonial officers who were still alive.
+We wanted to learn about their motives, their networks and ideas when they prepared the colonies for independence.
+Until mid 2018, project VOICES recorded the personal histories of over 100 former colonial officers.
+We have also collected rich biographical material with the aim to publish it in a digital humanities project.

 Feel free get involved with ASNIE, an Austrian platform for scholars and students interested in institutions and development!